lisa-lumos/designing-data-intensive-applications/01-reliable-scalable-maintainable-apps.md

 ## Scalability
 `Scalability` is the term we use to describe a system’s ability to `cope with increased load`.
 Discussing scalability means considering questions like “If the system grows in a particular way, what are our options for coping with the growth?” and “How can we add computing resources to handle the additional load?”

+`Load` can be described with a few load parameters.
+The best choice of parameters (requests per sec, ratio of reads to writes, num of concurrent active users, ...) depends on the architecture of your system.

+An example: Implementing Twitter.
+Twitter’s scaling challenge is due to fan-out (each user follows/followed-by many people).
+There are two ways of doing this:
+- Posting a tweet inserts the new tweet into a global tweets collection.
+When a user requests their home timeline, look up all the people they follow, find all the tweets for each of those users, and merge them,  sorted by time.
+Do more work at read time and less at write time. (v1 of twitter)
+- Maintain a pre-computed cache for each user’s home timeline.
+When a user posts a tweet, look up all the people who follow that user, and insert the new tweet into each of their home timeline caches.
+Do more work at write time and less at read time. (v2 of twitter, switched from v1, because home-page refresh happens much more frequent than posting a tweet)

+However, for v2, celebrities have millions of followers makes updating cache time-consuming.
+So they use hybrid v1 (for celebrities) and v2 (for regular users) approach.

+Describing the performance of a system: In online systems, service’s `response time` is important (the time between a client sending a request and receiving a response).
+Response time is not as a single number, but a distribution of values (better in percentiles) that you can measure. `High percentiles` of response times, also known as tail latencies, are important because they directly affect users’ experience of the service.
+Queueing delays often account for a large part of the response time at high percentiles.

+The `response time` is what the `client sees`: besides the actual time to process the request, it includes network delays and queueing delays. `Latency` is the duration that a request is waiting to be handled (awaiting service).